-As described in greater detail above, the COVID-19 pandemic is expected to have an adverse impact on our customers, and therefore our own operating results, for the second quarter of 2020.
-Based on the information currently available, we believe that our cash and cash equivalents as of March 31, 2020 and available funds from our Credit Facility, together with cash flows generated by operations, are sufficient to fund our working capital and capital expenditure requirements for at least the next twelve months.
-In addition, to further enhance our liquidity profile, we may choose to raise additional funds which may or may not be needed for additional working capital, capital expenditures or other strategic investments.
-Our opinions concerning liquidity are based on currently available information and to the extent this information proves to be inaccurate, or if circumstances change significantly, whether as a result of the COVID-19 pandemic or otherwise, the future availability of trade credit or other sources of financing may be reduced, and our liquidity would be adversely affected.
+As described in greater detail above, the COVID-19 pandemic is expected to continue to have an adverse impact on our customers, and therefore our own operating results for the balance of 2020, which could have a negative impact on our liquidity.
+However, based on the information currently available, we believe that our cash and cash equivalents as of June 30, 2020 and available funds from our Credit Facility, together with cash flows generated by operations, are sufficient to fund our working capital and capital expenditure requirements for at least the next twelve months.
+We may choose to raise additional funds to further enhance our liquidity profile, which may be used for working capital, capital expenditures or other strategic investments.
+Our opinions concerning liquidity are based on currently available information and if circumstances change significantly, whether as a result of the COVID-19 pandemic or otherwise, the future availability of trade credit or other sources of financing may be reduced, and our liquidity would be adversely affected.
 Factors that may affect the availability of trade credit or other forms of financing include our financial performance (as measured by various factors, including cash provided by operating activities), the state of worldwide credit markets, and our levels of outstanding debt.
 Depending on the severity and direct impact of these factors on us, financing may be limited or unavailable on terms favorable to us.